selimssevgi/learning/scala/myreference/oop/case-class.md

 - natural implementations of methods toString, hashCode, equals

-- a copy() method for making modified copies
+- a copy() method for making modified copies, a better alternatives to setter
 - use named arguments to modified parameters u want
 - obj.copy(age = 18) // other parameters are copied as it is